Adelaide Hills

 An assessment of population growth drivers in Adelaide Hills reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Adelaide Hills' population was recorded as 7,051 people during the 2021 Census.
-As of August 2025, it has increased to approximately 7,210 people, reflecting a rise of 159 individuals (2.3%) since the census date.
-This increase is inferred from the estimated resident population of 7,183 in June 2024 and an additional 26 validated new addresses recorded afterwards.
-The current population density stands at 19.8 persons per square kilometer.
-Overseas migration contributed roughly 53.6% of the overall population gains in recent periods.
+Adelaide Hills' population, as of November 2025, is approximately 7,210.
+This figure represents an increase of 159 people since the 2021 Census, which reported a population of 7,051.
+The change is inferred from the estimated resident population of 7,183 in June 2024 and an additional 26 validated new addresses post-Census.
+This results in a density ratio of 19.8 persons per square kilometer.
+Overseas migration contributed approximately 53.6% of overall population gains recently.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, SA State Government's Regional/LGA projections are adopted, based on 2021 data and adjusted using weighted aggregation methods.
-Looking ahead, demographic trends suggest a population increase just below the median for statistical areas analysed by AreaSearch.
-By 2041, Adelaide Hills is projected to grow by approximately 720 persons, reflecting an overall increase of 9.6% over the 17-year period.
+For areas not covered and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and adjusted using weighted aggregation from LGA to SA2 levels.
+Demographic trends suggest a population increase just below the median for statistical areas analysed, with Adelaide Hills expected to grow by 720 persons to 2041, reflecting a 9.6% total increase over 17 years.

 Frequently Asked Questions - Population